g1itch/hyperbit/README.md

 HyperBit is an alternate client for the Bitmessage network.
 This is a very early release and should mainly be used for testing.

 If you have any questions or feature requests please join the `hyperbit` channel (BM-2cUXYTknxwZgp47DKayzKwNfipQRQCmb2m).
-If you find any bugs be sure to report them to BM-87ZQse4Ta4MLM9EKmfVUFA4jJUms1Fwnxws.
+If you find any bugs be sure to report them here.
+I can also be reached at `BM-87ZQse4Ta4MLM9EKmfVUFA4jJUms1Fwnxws`.

-This version only supports channels (no person-to-person messages yet).
+The current version only supports channels (no person-to-person messages yet).

-# Windows

-Extract hyperbit.zip.

-Run hyperbit.exe.

-If you receive a Windows Firewall notification, make sure to allow access.

-# Running from source

-## Requirements
+# Requirements

 - Python 3.4.3 or later
 - PyQt5